Gefix/angular-cdp/README.md

 * transplanted - the # of times a transplanted view instance of the component was refreshed
 * total - the total # of times an instance of the component was refreshed
 * templateTime - the total time in milliseconds spent in refreshing views of the component (includes time spent in embedded views, but not in child components)

+The following data is collected and aggregated for each function/task invocation that makes the angular zone unstable:
+* name - the first 100 characters of the event/callback function source code
+* component - if available, the heuristically extracted name of the component whose template hosts the function
+* fn - a reference to the last recorded function with the same signature.
+This may capture context and cause memory / GC issues - use clearStats() to free the memory
+* invoke - the # of times the function was called when the ngZone was stable and via direct invocation (usually from async sources such as fetch/setTimeout)
+* invokeTask - the # of times the function was called when the ngZone was stable and via invokeTask (usually from browser UI events)
+* total - the total # of times the function was called when the ngZone was stable.
+Each such call usually leads to Angular's tick() function being called when the microtask queue becomes empty which in turn explicitly processes change detection and its side-effects.

+Note: Due to the complex interaction between zone.js, NgZone, Angular's component lifecycle, and Angular's change detection logic - it is possible for the sum of the individual function invocations to differ from the total window.cdp.tickCount property.
+Currently the window.cdp.tickCount property holds the amount of times the tick() function has been called due to interaction inside the NgZone - calls due to component loading are not counted.